1biot/node-js-sensor/README.md

 #### getReadingTime(): ?int
 - return how long was from fire event `read` and before fire event `finish`

-#### getSensorSettings(): object
-- return customer sensor settings what you need and sets on the beginning

 #### isInitialized(): bool
 - return when you call `initialize()` method